 On July 1, 2022, CAUBO officially launched an innovative collaborative benefits program for members.

-To date, twenty CAUBO member institutions are participating in the CAUBO Benefits Consortium to pool their insured lives and achieve savings on administrative costs and creating opportunities for preferred pricing on optional value-added services.
+To date, twenty-two CAUBO member institutions are participating in the CAUBO Benefits Consortium to pool their insured lives and achieve savings on administrative costs and creating opportunities for preferred pricing on optional value-added services.

 If you would like to know more about the initiative, the latest information is available for institutional members only by clicking here.

 The Financial Information of Universities and Colleges (FIUC), the only common source of financial data of Canadian universities and colleges, facilitates statistical and trend analysis on an aggregate level.
 The FIUC data is based on an annual return completed and submitted by each of CAUBO’s member institutions.
 It is a joint undertaking between CAUBO and Statistics Canada.
 Click here to access